Course Catalog 2024-2025

 GOV 369 Seminar: New Worlds in African American Political Thought (4 Credits)

 African American political thought developed in response to the world-destroying and world-constructing forces of colonialism and racial slavery.
 Across three centuries, thinkers have worked to reconfigure the core projects of Western modernity to account for what has often been ignored: race-making and racial violence, as well as struggles to construct a new politics free from domination.
 Though this course focuses primarily on US thinkers, the course also explores the tradition’s global contours--examining how Black political thinkers responded to political dynamics within as well as beyond the United States and envisioned forms of liberation that required building new worlds.
 Prerequisite: coursework in political theory or coursework in the history of political thought.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {S}

 Fall, Spring, Alternate Years